haodaohong/Chital-Chatbot-AI/README.md

 * `Option + Enter` Multiline input

 ## Contributions
-I built this application mainly for my own personal use.
-Feel free to fork this codebase to add features.
-I might not have time to look at the PRs and bug tickets.
+This is a personal project built for my own use.
+The codebase is available for forking and modifications.
+Note that I may not actively review pull requests or respond to issues due to time constraints.

+## New Version
+* Update version in `project.pbxproj`
+* Xcode > Product > Archive > Distribute App > Custom > Copy App > Select folder ...
+* Draft a new release and attach the application

 ## License
 MIT